jake-hatfield/jake-hatfield/src/lib/markdown/articles/article.md

 ---
 createdAt: 2019-12-29
-excerpt: 'a quick look back at 2019 and what i learned during this year.'
+description: 'a quick look back at 2019 and what i learned during this year.'
 hidden: false
 image: 'test'
 tags: [meta, open source]